-For applicants who have completed four or more years of transferable postsecondary work, the cumulative (overall) GPA is calculated with the deletion of the lowest Fall/Winter GPA, provided it is not the most recent Fall/Winter or the only Fall/Winter where ★24 was taken.
+For applicants who have completed four or more years of transferable postsecondary work, the cumulative (overall) GPA is calculated with the deletion of the lowest Fall/Winter GPA, provided it is not the most recent Fall/Winter or the only Fall/Winter where $\star$ 24 was taken.

 The Admissions Committee reserves the right to use its judgment with respect to individual cases.
 Applicants who have extenuating circumstances may submit a letter requesting special consideration to the Admissions Committee with supporting documentation.
 Such applicants must have completed the preprofessional requirements.
+Applicants seeking special consideration must contact the School of Dentistry Admissions Office prior to submitting their request for a Request for Special Consideration form.
 Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.